Sd-Shiivam/Codx/README.md

 ## 🚀 Overview

-**Codx Firewall** is an enterprise-grade personal firewall engineered to provide military-grade protection for your web activities.
+**Codx Firewall** is an enterprise-grade personal firewall engineered to provide high-grade protection for your web activities.
 Leveraging advanced threat detection algorithms and real-time monitoring, it creates an impenetrable shield against modern cyber threats.

 ### 🎯 Key Highlights